demyxco/elgg/plugins/imgur/README.md

 # Imgur
 Allows users to anonymously upload images to Imgur's servers.
-This plugin allows your users to anonymously upload images to the Imgur's servers.
 Saving you precious bandwidth and disk space.
-Simple one click to upload.

 ### Features
 * Works with CKEditor and iionly's extended_tinymce plugin